Initial Author of this Specification was Ian Hickson, Google Inc., with the following copyright statement:

 reliable

-dictionary member, then set channel's reliable
+dictionary member, then set channel's reliable attribute to

 the dictionary member value.